-Primary Maths for Scotland is the first maths mastery programme developed specifically for Scotland, written by an expert Scottish team to the CfE experiences and outcomes and benchmarks.
+Primary Maths for Scotland is written to CfE experiences and outcomes, and aligned to the benchmarks.
 The books are clear and simple, aiming to develop conceptual understanding alongside procedural fluency.
-Flexible and uncomplicated, Primary Maths for Scotland can fit in with existing plans and resources.
+Flexible and uncomplicated, the programme can fit in with existing plans and resources.

 Find out more about each author below.

 - Programme and Development Manager for Education at The University of the Highlands and Islands and formerly Learning and Teaching Officer for Numeracy and Mathematics for Moray Council.

 - Angus maths lead and incoming chair of the Scottish Mathematical Council.

 - Head Teacher of Stockbridge Primary School, formerly Education Support Officer for numeracy at Aberdeen City Council.

 - “My favourite thing about being a teacher is the relationships.
 When children trust you, you get so much back.
 I also love trying to get the best out of people, so the move into Senior Leadership has really suited me, as I get to build relationships with people of all ages.”